KonishchevDmitry/minikernel/cheatsheet.md

 `base(offset, index, size)` -> `base + offset + index * size`

 If any of the values are zero, they can be omitted (but the commas are still required as placeholders).
-The `offset` and `index` must be registers, but the `size` can be a numerical value.
+The `offset` and `index` must be registers, but the `size` can be a numerical value (1, 2, 4, 8).

 ### GDB